mitsuba-renderer/mitsuba3/docs/src/key_topics/polarization.rst

     <video style="max-width:48%;" loop autoplay muted
         src="https://rgl.s3.eu-central-1.amazonaws.com/media/uploads/tzeltner/2021/06/17/p_wave.mp4"></video>

 To describe these fields, we have to make some choices regarding coordinate systems.
 In particular: in which directions should the electric fields be pointing before and after interacting with the interface?
-Given the electric field direction :math:`E` and the propagation direction of the beam :math:`\mathbf{z}`, the orientation of the magnetic field :math:`H` is always clearly defined by a right-handed coordinate system :math:`E \times B = \alpha \cdot \mathbf{z}` for some constant :math:`\alpha` (Poynting's theorem).
+Given the electric field direction :math:`E` and the propagation direction of the beam :math:`\mathbf{z}`, the orientation of the magnetic field :math:`H` is always clearly defined by a right-handed coordinate system :math:`E \times H = \alpha \cdot \mathbf{z}` for some constant :math:`\alpha` (Poynting's theorem).
 The orientation of the electric field itself is however somewhat arbitrary.
 Incident and reflected field could for instance point in the same or opposite directions of each other.

 .. warning:: **Electric field conventions**